Missile Command 3D: Reception

-Missile Command 3D received mixed reviews, with journalist divided in their opinion of the "Original" mode.
+Missile Command 3D received mixed reviews, with journalists being divided on their opinion of the "Original" mode.
 Game Players Chris Charla said that the mode was fun from a nostalgic viewpoint, while Game Zero Magazine described it as a faithful port of the arcade original.
 However, Ultimate Future Games saw it as nothing more than a nostalgic novelty.
 ST Formats Iain Laskey felt that the original mode was a poor replica of Missile Command, while Digital Press Edward Villalpando felt that the different background borders added nothing to the original mode.
 Marc Abramson of the French ST Magazine criticized the original mode as slow and unplayable.

 Meanwhile, the "3D" mode received more favorable commentary.
 Computer and Video Games Paul Davies praised its audiovisual presentation.
 Charla found the updated polygonal graphics to be enjoyable.
 VideoGames thought the explosion effects in 3D mode were impressive but the lens flare effect seemed artificial.
 Abramson said that the 3D mode was an improvement over the Original mode.
 Villalpando found it difficult to get into the 3D mode due to the lack of a missile launch sound cue.
 Ultimate Future Games felt that the 3D mode is the same as the original mode in terms of content.
 Next Generation noted that it offers a convincing three-dimensional feel but not enough to become boring after a few rounds.

 The Virtual mode received mostly positive reception.
 Next Generation regarded Virtual mode to be the best of the three versions, while feeling that its gameplay deserved to be expanded.
 Davies felt that the mode updated the game with the first-person perspective, while Charla saw that it did a good job of updating the arcade original with power-ups and different stages.
 Villalpando considered it to be the most interesting variant due to the bosses, but disliked the mechanics for manually detonating missiles.
 Ultimate Future Games regarded Virtual mode to be the most fun of the three variants but they still found it very repetitive, while Abramson found it boring after a few minutes.
 Game Zero Magazine criticized the mode's frame rate, while German publication ST-Computer noted crashes and instability on European Atari Jaguar consoles.

 Retrospective commentary for Missile Command 3D has been generally favorable.
 The Atari Times Bruce Clarke felt that the Virtual mode showed off the Jaguar's capabilities, comparing it favorably to contemporary games for the PlayStation and Nintendo 64.
 Polish magazine Click!
 Konsole highlighted the graphics in 3D mode as well as the large final bosses in Virtual mode.
 GamesTM regarded it as one of the six best games for the Jaguar.
 Retro Gamer called it "a worthy update of one of the greatest arcade games of all time", while PCMag found it fun to play.
 In contrast, neXGam commended its three distinct modes and graphical effects but criticized its sluggish controls and poor gameplay variety.